-MicroMagic Freshwater phytoplankton is a nutritious blend of 4 live microalgae species that is suitable for freshwater invertebrates, some fish and fry.
-The new and improved formula of this wide spectrum feed offers varied particle size (2-500 microns) and caters for most filter-feeders through all developmental stages.
+Freshwater Phytoplankton MicroMagic 4 Species is a nutritious blend of 4 live microalgae species.
+It is suitable for freshwater invertebrates, some fish and fry.
+The new and improved formula of this wide spectrum feed offers varied particle sizes (2-500 microns).
+It caters for most filter-feeders through all developmental stages.

 Why is phytoplankton important?

 Phytoplankton along with macroalgae are primary producers in the aquatic ecosystems.
 They are also the foundation of the aquatic food chain.

 By using energy from sunlight, they convert dissolved inorganic nutrients such as nitrates, phosphates, and sulphur.